AMANPRITK/Resume/README.md

 # Resume
-This repository contains my resume, available HTML formats.
+This repository contains my resume, available in HTML formats.